Autumn '66

-Autumn' 66 is the third studio album by the British rock group The Spencer Davis Group released in 1966.
-Although the album was not released in the US, the single "Somebody Help Me" was on the US Billboard Hot 100 charts for seven weeks and peaked at number 47 in July, 1967.
+Autumn' 66 is the third studio album by the British rock group the Spencer Davis Group released in September 1966.
+Although the album was not released in the US, the single "Somebody Help Me" was on the US Billboard Hot 100 charts for seven weeks and peaked at number 47 in July 1967, after having been their second consecutive number 1 hit in the UK.
+The album also contained the group's most recent UK hit single, "When I Come Home" (not released in America) plus the B-side to their first hit "Keep On Running", "High Time Baby".

-Although never released in America, all but four tracks ("When A Man Loves A Woman", "Dust My Blues", "On the Green Light", and "Neighbour Neighbour") were released either as album tracks or as B-sides.
+Although never released in America, all but four tracks ("When A Man Loves A Woman", "Dust My Blues", "On the Green Light", and "Neighbour Neighbour") were released there either as album tracks or as B-sides.

+The album peaked at number 4 on the UK chart on October 15, 1966 during a 20 week chart run.